 The Cayman Islands National Insurance Company (“CINICO”) was first established in 2004 under the leadership of the then Minister of Health, the Hon.
 Gilbert McLean.
-The purpose of forming this national insurance company was to facilitate the provision of insurance coverage for all civil servants,pensioners, seafarers, veterans and their dependents.
-CINICO also provides health insurance coverage for selected Statutory Authorities and Government Companies.
+The objective for forming this national insurance company was to facilitate the provision of insurance coverage for all civil servants,pensioners, seafarers, veterans, and their dependents.
+Additionally, CINICO also currently provides health insurance coverage for a number of Statutory Authorities and Government Companies.

-The formation of a national insurance company came on the heels of the Mercer Review which was commissioned by the Cayman Islands Government (CIG) of the day to perform an in-depth study after the collapse of Caribbean Home Programme which insured all of the civil service at the time.
+The formation of a national insurance company came on the heels of the Mercer Review, which was commissioned by the Cayman Islands Government (CIG) at that time, to perform an in-depth study after the collapse of the Caribbean Home Insurance Program which insured all of the civil service at the time.
 The CIG then created the Health Insurance and Health Fees Advisory Committee, who were tasked with seeking alternative options of providing health care access to civil servants.

-In addition, CINICO was established to also administer the health benefits for those residents of the Cayman Islands who were deemed indigent by the Department of Children and Family Services (DCFS), as well as provide insurance coverage for residents who found it difficult to obtain coverage through the private health insurers due to pre-existing conditions.
+In addition, CINICO was established to administer the health benefits for those residents of the Cayman Islands who were deemed indigent by the Department of Children and Family Services (DCFS), as well as to provide health insurance coverage for residents who found it difficult to obtain coverage through the private health insurers due to pre-existing conditions.

-Since its inception, CINICO fell under the responsibility of the Ministry of Health (MOH).
-However, beginning July 2013, CINICO has been placed under the Ministry of Finance (MOF), with the Hon.
-Marco Archer as the Minister responsible for CINICO and Mr. Jennison Nunez as the Chairman of the Board.
+Since its inception, responsibilty for CINICO fell under the Ministry of Health (MOH); however, as of July 2013, CINICO has been placed under the Ministry of Finance (MOF), which is currently led by the Hon.
+Christopher Saunders, MP.
+Deputy Premier.